The Inspired Scholar

 Goals and Objectives:

-• Respond to literature through a variety of short writing assignments and longer essays.
+• Respond to literature through short reflections and longer essays that develop insight.

 Powered by Create your own unique website with customizable templates.